 Less common epidural steroid injection side effects

-While those were the most common short-term epidural steroid injection side effects, more research has been uncovered in the last five years that looks at less common, but more serious side effects.
+More research in the last five years looks at less common, but more serious side effects.
 These risks affect different populations at varying rates, so talk to your doctor about ways to prevent these side effects.
 Again, avoiding risks is part of a balanced approach to this pain management technique.
 Epidural steroid injections do work, and well, for many patients.
 Before using them, however, it’s important to know as much as you can about how they work and various risk factors.

 1. Worse outcomes for some conditions